WE HAVE RECOVERED MILLIONS

 The Legal Steps Of Filing A Negligence Claim.

-• A Breach of That Duty.
-We must show the other driver failed to meet that duty.
-Common examples include speeding, distracted driving, running a red light, or driving under the influence.
+- Breach of Duty – Evidence must show the other driver failed to meet that duty, such as by distracted driving, speeding, failing to yield, or driving under the influence.

 The Legal Steps Of Filing A Negligence Claim.

-• A Breach of That Duty.
-We must show the other driver failed to meet that duty.
-Common examples include speeding, distracted driving, running a red light, or driving under the influence.
+- Breach of Duty – Evidence must show the other driver failed to meet that duty, such as by distracted driving, speeding, failing to yield, or driving under the influence.

 The Legal Steps Of Filing A Negligence Claim.